-30 Jun How Millennial Brides Shop for Wedding Venues
+30 Jun How Millennials Shop for Wedding Venues

-We identify five core millennial buying habits and what marketers at wedding venues need to know about each to reach – and book – today’s brides.
+We identify five core millennial buying habits and what marketers at wedding venues need to know about each to reach – and book – today’s couples.

 You’re probably sick of hearing about millennials; millennials are probably sick of hearing about millennials.
 But for most marketers, they’ve become the most important consumer generation, and will be for the next 15 or so years.
 Those working in hospitality marketing, and more specifically, wedding venue advertising and marketing, need to understand that millennials buy things differently than their predecessors, and how this affects the way they book wedding venues.
 In this piece, we outline five millennial buying habits, and how venues should capitalize on them in their marketing plans.